-Although the combined average for all Wells in the River Island District are below the MCL level detected for both Nitrate and Uranium, River Island District, Territory 1 has wells within the District with higher than MCL levels of both Nitrate and Uranium.
-As a result, as our customers, you are being notified monthly of the results of the wells with SWRCB-DDW Compliance Orders for high Nitrate and/or Uranium.
+River Island District, Territory 1 has wells within the District with higher than MCL levels for Uranium.
+As a result, as our customers, you are being notified monthly of the results of the wells with SWRCB-DDW Compliance Orders for high Uranium.

-Pleasant Valley Canal Surface Water Treatment Plant - Several of the groundwater wells within the River Island Territory 1 service areas have either elevated or levels of nitrate and radiological contaminants that exceed drinking water standards, as defined under the State Water Resources Board - Division of Drinking Water drinking water standards.
+Pleasant Valley Canal Surface Water Treatment Plant - Several of the groundwater wells within the River Island Territory 1 service areas have elevated levels of radiological contaminants that exceed drinking water standards, as defined under the State Water Resources Board - Division of Drinking Water drinking water standards.